-Your doorbell should be smart, too.
-Here's our recs for best Ring Doorbells
+Doorbells should be smart too.
+Here's our recs for best Ring Doorbells!

 Ring Video Doorbell Elite

-The power user's security camera.
+The power user's security camera

 If you really serious about security — or if you're dealing with new construction — the Doorbell Elite is as good as it gets.
 It's a high-end solution that gives you a more flush look and requires professional installation.
 It also uses power over Ethernet for the best, most consistent experience.

-Lastly, for apartments and houses with a peephole at the door, the Ring Peephole Cam is a great affordable option.
+Lastly, for apartments and houses with a peephole at the door, the Ring Peephole Cam is a great, affordable option.
 The camera still detects motion, but the Peephole Cam also has a built-in impact sensor that lets it detect a knock on your door to notify you in the same manner.
-You still get a traditional peephole as well, and there's a privacy shade in case you don't want anyone on the other side to see you.
+You still get a traditional peephole as well, and there's a privacy shade so that folks on the other side can't see you.

 Affordable and easy to install

-Ring Peephole Cam
+Ring Peephole Cam with Ring Chime

 A Video Doorbell built into a peephole.

 The Peephole Cam is a two-part battery-powered camera that replaces any compatible peephole.
-It has the same motion alerts and customizable zones as the rest of Ring's cameras, along with a unique impact sensor that lets you know when someone's knocking on your door.
+It has the same motion alerts and customizable zones like the rest of Ring's cameras, along with a unique impact sensor that lets you know when someone's knocking on your door.

 Accessorize your cameras

-You can also grab a solar charger for the battery-powered Video Doorbells.
-That won't just cut down on those low battery notifications.
-It'll eliminate them forever and keep you from having to ever run a hard-wire electrical line just for a doorbell.
+Ring Chime plugs into any wall outlet and does exactly what your old doorbell chime used to, just with better portability thanks to the fact that it connects to your video doorbell wirelessly.

 If you live in a multi-story home and don't always hear your Video Doorbell from upstairs, you might also want to consider grabbing the Chime Pro.
-It acts as both an indoor chime and a Wi-Fi extender for Ring products (no, you can't use it as a range extender for your other gadgets).
-For a bit less, you can also pick up the simpler Ring Chime, which still audibly alerts you when someone's at the door but doesn't extend your Wi-Fi range.
+It acts as both an indoor chime and a Wi-Fi extender for Ring products.
+Unfortunately, this cannot be used as a range extender for your other gadgets, just Ring products.

 Another thing: Ring's cameras are all equipped with night vision, but that doesn't mean you can't still improve their visibility.
 Ring's Smart Lighting Spotlight kit lets you put two battery-powered lights anywhere in your yard that can sync with your Video Doorbell to immediately light up the entire field of view when motion is detected.